Current Graduate Students

 James Wehn is a PhD candidate and an Andrew W. Mellon Pre-doctoral Curatorial Fellow in the Department of Prints and Drawings at the Cleveland Museum of Art.
 After receiving his MA in art history from the University of St. Thomas in St. Paul, MN, James worked for two years as a curatorial fellow at the Philadelphia Museum of Art, where he organized the exhibition Starting from Scratch: the Art of Etching From Dürer to Dine.
 Aspiring to be a print curator, James chose to pursue his doctoral studies at CWRU because of its close partnership with the CMA and the opportunity to work closely with a world-class collection.
 James is delighted to have curated the recent CMA exhibition Elegance and Intrigue: French Society in 18th-Century Prints and Drawings.
 For his dissertation, James is researching issues related to authorship, authenticity and replication in the prints of Israhel van Meckenem, a prolific fifteenth-century German engraver, who was influential in the development of the Northern European print market.

-Alexandra Czajkowski is a first year Masters student at Case Western Reserve University.
+Alexandra Czajkowski is a second year Masters student at Case Western Reserve University.
 Her research interests include Italian Renaissance and Baroque art, specifically in examining viewer reception and sensory perception as it relates to sculpture.
 One of the reasons she chose to attend CWRU is because of its collaborative affiliation with the Cleveland Museum of Art.
 The ability to analyze remarkable collections of art in person, coupled with the great cache of researching tools, are just a few of her favorite aspects of the graduate program.
 When not studying, Alex enjoys reading fiction, practicing yoga, and traveling.